Superpositions of thermalisations in relativistic quantum field theory: Introduction

 This article is structured as follows.
 We begin with a review of the Rindler and diamond coordinates, before reviewing a derivation of the Unruh effect in these respective coordinates via Bogoliubov transformations.
-We then consider a superposition of spatially translated Rindler wedges (diamonds), and show that the inequivalent decomposition of the modes--with respect to the original Minkowski coordinates--leads to a nonthermal particle distribution.
+We then proceed with our main results, in which we consider a superposition of spatially translated Rindler wedges (diamonds), and show that the inequivalent decomposition of the modes--with respect to the original Minkowski coordinates--leads to a nonthermal particle distribution.
 We study some examples--including previously unexplained results utilising Unruh-deWitt detectors in cosmological and black hole spacetimes--in which an observer in a superposition of trajectories does detect a thermal particle distribution, before concluding with some final remarks.

 Throughout, we utilise natural units $c = \hslash = k_B = 1$.